 The trust holds assets, such as real estate, financial assets, life insurance policies, business interests, collectibles and other property.
 It also specifies beneficiaries, such as a spouse, children, friends, relatives, or organizations, such as a charity or non-profit you want the trust to provide for.

-The instructions governing your trust also govern how assets and generated interest and income are distributed, protected, restricted, or passed on.
+The instructions governing your trust also govern how to distribute, protect, restrict, or pass on assets, generated interest, and income.
 As another plus, assets held inside the trust don’t have to pass through probate like a will does.

 A basic difference: Revocable and irrevocable trusts

-At its most basic level, trusts can be split into two main types: revocable and irrevocable trusts:
+At its most basic level, there are two main types of trusts: revocable and irrevocable trusts:

 - Revocable Trusts can be altered or ended while the trustor is alive